lemonwood with leaves that smell of citrus when crushed

 Not Threatened

-The one that looks different.
+You smell it before you see it.
+Lemonwood is the one that looks different.
 Even from a distance, you can pick it out.
-Lemonwood foliage is a distinctive yellowish-green – not dark green of rimu or bright green of wineberry, but a pale, almost lime colour that catches the light.
+Lemonwood foliage is a distinctive yellowish-green.
+Not the dark green of rimu or the bright green of wineberry.
+But a pale, almost lime colour that catches the light.
 In a forest of dark greens, Lemonwood glows.
 What makes it special?
 The scent.
 Crush a leaf of Lemonwood between your fingers and you will know it immediately.
-The smell is sharp, clean, unmistakable – lemon, citrus, a hint of something herbal.
-The leaves are wavy, undulating, like they have been crimped or ruffled.
-Arranged alternately along branches, thick and leathery, not soft like wineberry.
+The smell is sharp, clean, unmistakable.
+Lemon, citrus, a hint of something herbal.
+The leaves are wavy, undulating.
+Like they have been crimped or ruffled.
+Arranged alternately along branches.
+Thick and leathery.
+Not soft like wineberry.
 The flowers are another clue.
 Lemonwood produces clusters of small, cream-coloured flowers in spring.
-Heavily scented – a sweet, honey-like perfume that carries on the breeze.
-At night, the scent attracts moths, which are the tree primary pollinators.
+Heavily scented.
+A sweet, honey-like perfume that carries on the breeze.
+At night, the scent attracts moths.
+Which are the tree's primary pollinators.
 Flowers followed by small, woody capsules that split open to reveal sticky, black seeds surrounded by bright red, fleshy pulp.
-Seeds eaten by birds – kererū, tūī, silvereye – which carry them to new locations.
-The bark is dark grey and rough, cracking into small, square plates.
-The trunk is usually straight and cylindrical, reaching 10 to 15 metres in height.
-Not a tall tree, but it has presence.
-Its yellowish-green canopy stands out against darker foliage of podocarps and broadleaf trees.
+Seeds eaten by birds.
+Kererū, tūī, silvereye.
+Which carry them to new locations.
+The bark is dark grey and rough.
+Cracking into small, square plates.
+The trunk is usually straight and cylindrical.
+Reaching 10 to 15 metres in height.
+Not a tall tree.
+But it has presence.
+Its yellowish-green canopy stands out against the darker foliage of podocarps and broadleaf trees.
 The wood is light, soft, and straight-grained.
-Used by Māori for tools, for handles of adzes, for frames of houses.
-Not a strong wood, but easy to work and takes a fine polish.
-The tree was also used for medicine – leaves boiled to make a steam inhalation for colds and coughs.
-Biologically, Lemonwood is a member of the Pittosporum family – a group known for tough, leathery leaves and fragrant flowers.
-One of the most widespread and recognisable members, a tree of edges and gaps.
+Used by Māori for tools.
+For handles of adzes.
+For frames of houses.
+Not a strong wood.
+But easy to work and takes a fine polish.
+The tree was also used for medicine.
+Leaves boiled to make a steam inhalation for colds and coughs.
+Biologically, Lemonwood is a member of the Pittosporum family.
+A group known for tough, leathery leaves and fragrant flowers.
+One of the most widespread and recognisable members.
+A tree of edges and gaps.
 To stand under a Lemonwood is to stand under a pale green canopy.
-Wavy leaves, sharp scent, sweet flowers.
-Dark rough trunk, spreading branches, light filtering through.
-A tree of texture, of scent, of quiet distinction.
+Wavy leaves.
+Sharp scent.
+Sweet flowers.
+Dark rough trunk.
+Spreading branches.
+Light filtering through.
+A tree of texture.
+Of scent.
+Of quiet distinction.
 Lemonwood is not a king.
 It is not a warrior.
-It is the one that stands out, the one with pale leaves and lemon scent, the one that glows in the dark forest.
+It is the one that stands out.
+The one with pale leaves and lemon scent.
+The one that glows in the dark forest.
 It has been here for millennia.
 It will be here as long as the forest needs a splash of light.